ombulabs/blog/_posts/2017-08-25-upgrade-to-rails-3.markdown

 ## 3. Tools
 There is an [official plugin](https://github.com/rails/rails_upgrade) that helps the upgrade process.
 You just need to install the script by doing `script/plugin install git://github.com/rails/rails_upgrade.git` and then run `rake rails:upgrade:check` to see most of the files you need to upgrade in your application.
 It also provides some other generators to upgrade specific areas in you app like routes or gems.

 Sometimes it's also useful to check which files changed between two specifics versions of Rails.
-Fortunately [this website](http://railsdiff.org/2.3.18/3.0.0) makes that easy.
+Fortunately [Rails Diff](http://railsdiff.org/2.3.18/3.0.0) makes that easy.

 ## 4. XSS protection
-In this version, Rails automatically adds [XSS protection](http://yehudakatz.com/2010/02/01/safebuffers-and-rails-3-0/) in order to scape any content, so you will probably need to update your templates according to this.
-Luckely, there is an [official plugin](https://github.com/rails/rails_xss) exactly for this purpose.
-We recommend you to take a look of this.
+In this version, Rails automatically adds [XSS protection](http://yehudakatz.com/2010/02/01/safebuffers-and-rails-3-0/) in order to escape any content, so you will probably need to update your templates according to this.
+Luckily there is an [official plugin](https://github.com/rails/rails_xss) for this.
+We recommend you take a look at this.

 ## 5. Config files
 Rails 3 introduces the concept of an Application object.
 An application object holds all the specific application configurations and it's similar to the current config/environment.rb from Rails 2.3.
 The application object is defined in config/application.rb.
 You should move there most of the configuration that you had in config/environment.rb.